Welcome to YOGADEVON

 Wednesday evenings, 1800-1900, Tarka Clinic, Barnstaple, £9 per class in a block of sessions.

-A Yoga, Mindfulness, and Meditation teacher for over 25 years in North Devon, Naomi offers Mindful Yoga Flow classes, as well as Healing Arts and Mind-Body Wellness workshops and retreats in Yin Yoga and Yoga Nidra, Mindfulness, Trauma Release, Chakra Balancing, Meditation, Massage and Self-Care, Breathwork, Pranayama, Qigong, and Bioenergetic Yoga Flow.
+A Yoga, Mindfulness, and Meditation teacher for over 25 years in North Devon, Naomi offers Mindful Yoga Flow and Mind-Body Wellbeing weekly classes, workshops and retreats.

 Is this for you?

-My yoga sessions are welcoming, friendly, inclusive, and down-to-earth – I teach people from all walks of life, without any aspirations of creating a perfect body, whatever that may be!
-All shapes, sizes, ages, and starting points are welcome: wobbly, unfit, stiff, and creaky parts included!
+My yoga sessions are welcoming, friendly, inclusive, and down-to-earth.
+I teach people from all walks of life, with no aspiration toward creating a “perfect” body, whatever that may be.
+All shapes, sizes, ages, backgrounds, and starting points are warmly welcomed: wobbly, unfit, stiff, and creaky parts included.
+My classes also encompass and support those seeking greater emotional wellbeing, personal agency, and equanimity while navigating life’s challenges.

 This is a safe, compassionate space in which everyone is accepted as they are.
 Coming to a yoga class will help your body to become more strong, balanced, toned and flexible for sure – one of the wonderful benefits.
 Yet Yoga, breathwork and mindfulness can also transform your perception, insight and understanding of being alive, connecting you to the heart’s boundless love, awareness and freedom.
 As such, yoga is a healing art practice that brings freedom and wellness in its wake, on many levels.
 All I ask is that you come with an open heart and mind, standing on your yoga mat as if it were the first time.

-The pages in this YogaDevon website will give you information about how I teach yoga, mindfulness and wellbeing sessions, along with weekly yoga class times and details of workshops, retreats, and complementary therapies in Barnstaple and across North Devon.
+The pages in this YogaDevon website will give you information about how my approach to teaching yoga, mindfulness and wellbeing sessions, along with weekly yoga class times and details of workshops, retreats, and complementary therapies in Barnstaple and across North Devon.

 Complementary Therapies